-The Commission will work to achieve this goal cooperatively with other public agencies and units of government-local, State, and Federal-by coordinating public participation processes when possible.
+The Commission will work to achieve these goals cooperatively with other public agencies and units of government-local, State, and Federal-by coordinating public participation processes when possible.
 The Commission views these other agencies and governments as partners in the public participation process.
 In particular, the Commission will coordinate with the Wisconsin Department of Transportation regarding public participation efforts.

-The remainder of this document describes how the Commission proposes to achieve this overall public participation goal, and outlines a framework for public participation to be followed for each type of transportation planning and programming effort.
+The remainder of this document describes how the Commission proposes to achieve these public participation goals, and outlines a framework for public participation to be followed for each type of transportation planning and programming effort.
+However, the Commission strives to be responsive and encourages involvement in whatever way is desired and convenient.
+Suggestions are welcome on how the Commission can meet participation needs and best receive public comments.
+Please go to www.sewrpc.org or see the contact information at the end of this document.

-Public Notification and Access
+Public Notification, Access, and Input

-Timely notification of, and provision of access to, Commission regional transportation planning and programming activities will be achieved to encourage early and continuous public participation.
+Timely notification of and provision of access to Commission regional transportation planning and programming activities will be provided to encourage early and continuous public participation.
 The Commission's planning and programming efforts benefit from having a well-informed citizenry.
 The ability for the general public to become actively involved and to provide meaningful input on needs, plans, and programs depends on knowledge of the issues under consideration and the study being undertaken to address those issues.
-The techniques listed below are means which will be used by the Commission to raise awareness of, and provide public access to, regional transportation planning and programming efforts.
+In addition, the public will be encouraged to contribute to transportation planning and programming efforts to improve the results of planning and programming efforts, increase the public knowledge and understanding of those efforts, and increase the likelihood that those efforts are successfully implemented.